thebeswick/pp_iac/terraform/lab2/README.md

 1. Install Terraform with Chocolatey
 `choco install terraform`
 2. Go in to your AWS EC2 console and create a "Key Pair"  called "iac_demo", then relocate the download "iac_demo.pem" from your downloads directory to  ```C:\Users\<username>\.ssh``` (create the .ssh directory if necessary).
 Note that terraform picks up the AWS credentials from environment variables.
-3. Open a Git bash window and navigate to the terraform/lab1 dir in the github repo downloaded inPacker lab
+3. Open a Git bash window and navigate to the terraform/lab1 dir in the github repo you downloaded in the Packer lab
 4. Inspect the contents of each of the .cf files, terraform will parse every file in the directory that has a .cf extension
 5. Edit the ```resources.tf``` and change the AMI name to the AMI name you created with Packer in lab1
 6. Initialise terraform